The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 BVNK

-BVNK is a fintech company based in the UK, providing enterprise-level stablecoin payment infrastructure to help businesses send and receive stablecoin payments, convert currencies, and add crypto payments to their checkout processes.
+BVNK is a fintech company headquartered in the UK, providing enterprise-level stablecoin payment infrastructure, helping businesses send and receive stablecoin payments, convert currencies, and integrate crypto payments into their checkout processes.
 It integrates payment, conversion, and custody functions through a single API, making it easy to embed into existing enterprise systems.

 In December last year, BVNK raised $50 million in a Series B funding round led by Haun Ventures, with participation from Coinbase Ventures and existing investors Tiger Global.